 What’s your best tool to use when evaluating new project management software?
 The right questions.
-Without them, you might end up with a solution that doesn’t work for your business, and then good money and time goes down the drain.
+Without them, you might end up with a solution that doesn’t work for your business, and then good money and time go down the drain.
 If you’re the one sussing out options and even making the final recommendation, you don’t want to be the one holding the bag, so to speak, if you bring in the wrong solution.
-Instead, go in to your treasure hunt well prepared.
+Instead, go into your treasure hunt well prepared.

 Start by writing a list of your current project challenges; your goals, and what matters most to your team in terms of managing, tracking and scheduling projects (and the types of projects).
 Then, match up your questions and make sure they all get answered during your evaluation process.

 In an earlier blog, we rounded up nine initial questions to ask when you’re hunting down and evaluating new software.
 Here are seven more: